 Explain how you determined costs for each line item in support of the technical approach you outlined earlier, including rates, calculation methods, and any other relevant financial context/budgeting rationale.
-Please review notes on use of Takeda Global CSR funds in Appendix C.
+Please review notes on use of Takeda Global CSR funds in Appendix C in the RFP document.